abigger87/theupncoming/README.md

 ## Overview

-This README will guide you in getting up and running with a fully-fledged eCommerce template.
-We have configured this template for you to one-click deploy directly to Netlify.
+This README will guide you in getting up and running with this eCommerce store.
+We have configured this store for you to one-click deploy directly to Netlify.
 Alternatively, you can manually deploy to your choice of hosting platform.

-For a full detailed tutorial on building this JAMstack eCommerce application, please head on over [here](https://www.netlify.com/blog/2020/07/09/create-a-fully-fledged-jamstack-commerce-store-with-commerce.js-and-netlify/).
+For a full detailed tutorial on building a basic version of this JAMstack eCommerce application, please head on over [here](https://www.netlify.com/blog/2020/07/09/create-a-fully-fledged-jamstack-commerce-store-with-commerce.js-and-netlify/).

 ## Prerequisites